VoltCruelerz/OwlMarble-Magic/rules/Travel and Wilderness.md

 ## Wilderness Resting

 When the party travels through the wilderness and must make camp daily to rest, they can run into challenges resting properly.
-When the party would finish a long rest, the PCs perform a group survival check with a DC detailed below.
-On a success, they long rest as normal.
-On a failure, the party benefits from a short rest only, although provided they slept or tranced a sufficient amount, they do not take a level of exhaustion that would ordinarily be imposed for not completing a long rest.
+When the party would finish a long rest, the PCs perform a group survival check with a DC detailed below, based on the number of man hours the spend securing their camp.
+On a success, they short rest as normal.
+On a failure, the party benefits from a sleep only.

 `DC = zoneHostility - floor(manHours/partySize)`